 Sutton Hoo makes Historic England's Top 10

-Sutton Hoo has been named as one the most significant places in the country as part of Historic England’s ambitious campaign 'Irreplaceable: A History of England in 100 Places'.
+Sutton Hoo has been named as one of the most significant places in the country as part of Historic England’s ambitious campaign 'Irreplaceable: A History of England in 100 Places'.

 Historic England’s campaign aims to bring England’s rich and unexpected history to life through 100 special places.
 We were nominated thanks to a public vote and from the hundreds of nominations, Sutton Hoo was one of ten places chosen by BBC arts editor Will Gompertz for the Art, Architecture and Sculpture category.

-The 27 meter impression of a ship and exquisite treasures found in the sandy, acidic soil completely changed our understanding of Anglo-Saxon England.
+The 27 metre impression of a ship and exquisite treasures found in the sandy, acidic soil completely changed our understanding of Anglo-Saxon England.
 Before the discovery was made, the academic world dubbed the Anglo-Saxon period as the Dark Ages as so little was known about it.

 The treasures found at Sutton Hoo, however, revealed a sophisticated society with highly skilled craftsmen using materials which were traded from all around the world.
 Sutton Hoo, its landscape and all that was found here has come to represent the vibrant culture the Anglo-Saxons enjoyed and created.